Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 window.ic.plug.agent
 ```

 The agent field is an instance of the **HttpAgent** class from the [@dfinity/agent](https://github.com/dfinity/agent-js) library, that allow us to interact with the Internet Computer.
-So, check the [source-code](https://github.com/dfinity/agent-js/blob/90b073dc735bfae9f3b1c7fc537bd97347c5cc68/packages/agent/src/agent/api.ts) to learn about the available interface methods.

 !!!
 Note

-    The interface might change between versions, so make sure you check the correspondent commit version, in accordance to the `dfinity/agent` version in [use](https://github.com/Psychedelic/plug-controller/blob/main/package.json).
+    It's important to note that we might deprecate direct access to the agent in the near future, as developers should be using the CREATE ACTOR method to make calls to canisters through Plug.
+You can check the correspondent commit version for the latest interface, in accordance to the `dfinity/agent` version in [use](https://github.com/Psychedelic/plug-controller/blob/main/package.json).

 Here's an example, of getting the user principal id: